DanielleColucci/wellness-app/README.md

 - [x] Filter recipes by meal category
 - [ ] Search for an exercise
 - [ ] Functionality to specify quantity of a particular ingredient
+- [ ] Sort exercises by date in index and profile show views